ickb/proposal/README.md

 In NervosDAO a CKB holder can lock his CKB in exchange for a NervosDAO receipt of that specific deposit in a single transaction.

-In the proposed protocol a user cannot deposit to NervosDAO and mint iCKB in a single transaction due Nervos technical constraints: to mint the iCKB equivalent for a deposit the protocol needs to access the current [`accumulated rate`](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation), which is defined in the block header, but [the current block header cannot be accessed while validating a transaction](https://github.com/nervosnetwork/ckb/blob/f93b498379173353b5804818b33227cc302ffd6a/script/src/syscalls/load_header.rs#L72).
+In the proposed protocol a user cannot deposit to NervosDAO and mint iCKB in a single transaction due to a Nervos L1 technical choice: to mint the iCKB equivalent for a deposit the protocol needs to access the current [`accumulated rate`](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation), which is defined in the block header, but [the current block header cannot be accessed while validating a transaction](https://github.com/nervosnetwork/ckb/blob/f93b498379173353b5804818b33227cc302ffd6a/script/src/syscalls/load_header.rs#L72).

-Thus the protocol is forced to divide a deposit into two transactions:
+Thus the protocol is forced to split a deposit in two transactions:

 1. In the first transaction one or more CKB cells are transformed into NervosDAO standard deposit cells, locked by a protocol lock script.
 Each cell is followed by a protocol-defined receipt cell, which just reports the deposit exact unused CKB capacity.
 2. In the second transaction receipts cells are transformed in iCKB.
 This is now possible because the header of the first transaction is now available.